Motown Chartbusters: Background

 By 1964, Motown had accumulated enough British hits for EMI to release a greatest hits album, A Collection of Tamla Motown Big Hits.
 Over the next few years, several more compilations were released, including six in the series 16 Original Big Hits.
 In 1967, the label issued the first of the Motown Chartbusters series.
 Although the series comprised mainly hit singles by various Motown artists, the albums also included other recordings that had not been hits in Britain and many significant single hits were excluded from the series.
 Later albums in the series failed to include any of the top ten singles achieved by Stevie Wonder, or any of his releases.
 Minor hits were sometimes included in place of bigger hits, most notably for the Jackson 5 and Michael Jackson.
 Because of Motown's policy of re-issuing tracks on single on a regular basis, there are some anomalies in the inclusion of tracks.
 Jimmy Ruffin's 'What Becomes of the Broken Hearted?' is included in both Volume 1 and Volume 9, as it was a UK hit single twice.
 Mary Wells' hit 'My Guy' features on Volume 7, released in 1972, after it had been a substantive reissue hit, despite being first released in 1964 and similarly 'Baby Love' is included on Volume 9, as it had been re-issued in 1974, ten years after it first charted in the UK for The Supremes.

 The original albums were made by EMI under licence from Motown.
 EMI also made 8-track cartridge recordings of the early releases.
 In total, 12 editions were released in the UK, spanning 15 years from 1967 to 1982.

-The first nine albums were Top 15 UK chart entries, whereas the later albums from 10-12 didn't chart at all.
+The first nine albums were Top 15 UK Albums Chart entries, whereas the later albums from 10 to 12 did not chart.
 The second volume of British Motown Chartbusters rose to No. 8 in January 1970.
 In the same year, Volume 3 spent six weeks at the No. 2 position, eventually reaching No. 1.
 Volumes 4 and 5 also hit No. 1.
 In 1971 Volume 6 went to No. 2 and, in 1972 and 1973, both Volumes 7 and 8 went to No. 9.

 The series was the most successful set of compilation albums in terms of sales until the release of the Now That's What I Call Music series began in the mid-1980s.
 A compilation album, Now That's What I Call Motown, was released on the Universal Motown label.

 The series was re-issued by the budget label Spectrum, starting in 1997.
 The clear differences between the two releases are the logos on the disc and cover: the original release has the Tamla Motown logo; the re-release has the Motown logo.

 After its success in the UK, Motown went on to release variants of the compilation format in other counties such as the United States and Australia.
 There were also various releases on the same type of platform, such as Motown Chartbusters, 150 Hits of Gold and boxed sets.